-Masimigton, D.o.
-20040 Form 10 -Q
+Form 10-Q

-(Mark One) ☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(N OF THE SECURITIES E VCHANCE ACT OF 4024 QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(c) For the quarterly period ended April 1, 2023 a) OF THE SECURITIES E ACHANGE ACT OF 1934 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) For the transition period from to d) OF THE SECURITIES E XCHANGE ACT OF 1934 Con nmission File Number: 0-25 585 ТНЕ B DIXIE GRO) U P E DIXIE GROUP, IN of Registrant as specified i Tennessee 62-0183370 (State or other jurisdiction of incorporation or organization) 475 Reed Road, Dalton, Georgia 30720 (I.R.S.
-Employer Identification No.) (706) 876-5800 (Address of principal executive offices) (zip code) Not Applicable (Registrant's telephone number, including area a code) (Former name, former add ress and former fiscal year, if changed since last report) Indicate by check mark whether the registrant (1) has filed all report the preceding 12 months (or for such shorter period that the registrathe past 90 days.
-R Yes □ No Indicate by check mark whether the registrant has submitted electron Regulation S-T (Section 232.405 of this chapter) during the preceding files).
-R Yes $\ \square$ No Indicate by check mark whether the registrant is a large accelerated growth company.
-See the definitions of "large accelerated filer," "ac of the Exchange Act.
-Large accelerated filer □ Accelerated filer Non-accelerated Filer oorting company) Smaller reporting company Emerging growth company ☑ If an emerging growth company, indicate by check mark if the regist revised financial accounting standards provided pursuant to Section any new or Indicate by check mark whether the registrant is a shell company (a s defined in Rule 12b-2 of the Exchange Act.) □ Yes R No

-Class Common Stock, \$3 Par Value Class B Common Stock, \$3 Par Value

-Class C Common Stock, \$3 Par Value
+(Mark C CTION 42 OD 45/4\ OF THE SECURITIES EVOLUNIOS ACT OF 4024 QUARTERLY REPORT PURSUANT TO SE For the quarterly period ended July 1, 2023 CTION 13 OR 15(a) OF THE SECURITIES EXCHANGE ACT OF 1934 OR TRANSITION REPORT PURSUANT TO SEC CTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 Comm ission File Number: 0-2585 ТНЕ DIXIE G ROUP THE DIXIE GROUP , INC. f Registrant as specifie Tennessee 62-0183370 (Stat e or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 475 Reed Road, Dalton, Georgia (Address of principal executive offices) 30720 (zip code) (706) 876-5800 (Registrant's telephone number, including ar rea code) (Addiess of principal executive offices) Not Applicable (Registrant's telephone number, including ar ca code; (Former name, former addres s and former fiscal yea r, if changed since last report) Coouri tice registered purguent to Section 12(b) of the Not: Securi ties registered pursuant to Section 12(b) of the A Title of each class rading Symbol(s) Name of each exchange on which r egistered Common Stock, \$3 Par Value DXYN NASDAQ Stock Market, LL Excha te by check mark whether the registrant (1) has nge Act of 1934 during the preceding 12 months s), and (2) has been subject to such filing require (or for such shorter period that the registrant was required to t pursua te by check mark whether the registrant has sub ant to Rule 405 of Regulation S-T (Section 232.4 that the registrant was required to submit such 05 of this chapter) d reporti e by check mark whether the registrant is a larging company or an emerging growth company.
+Sing company," and "emerging growth company" See the definitions of f "large accelerated filer," "accelerated filer Large accelerated filer Accelerated filer Non-a accelerated Filer Smaller reporting company Emerging growth company ☑ merging growth company, indicate by check ma ying with any new or revised financial accounting Indicat e by check mark whether the registrant is a she ll company (as defin ed in Rule 12b-2 of the Exchange Act.) $\Box$ \ Yes ☑ No The nu umber of shares outstanding of each of the issue er's classes of Comn non Stock as of the latest practicable date.
+Class Outstanding as of July 21, 2023 Common Stock, \$3 Par Value 334 shares Class B Common Stock, \$3 Par Value Class C Common Stock, \$3 Par Value 1,121,7 129 shares 0 shares